 Environment Parameters

 Environment parameter – This type of parameter pulls all the fields from the object selected in the Environment drop down menu.
 This allows you to automatically pass your parameter through when you embed the widget to that object.
-Note: This is currently available for the Dynamics 365 Business Central, Salesforce, and Zendesk connectors.

 In the Parameter dropdown, select a parameter.
 The Parameter dropdown list will show you the fields from the object you selected in the Environment field.